dsccommunity/cNtfsAccessControl/README.md

 ### 1.0.0 (September 29, 2015)

-* Initial release with the following resources:
+* Initial release with the following DSC resources:
   * **cNtfsPermissionEntry**

 ## Examples